longas/weather-forecast/README.md

 When users visit this page they are presented with the city's daily weather forecast for the current week.
 They can select a day and the page will display the hourly forecast for that day.
 This page is a **SPA**, meaning all data fetching, rendering and routing is handled by the client.

+A basic chart is displayed when opening the hourly forecast of a day.
+This chart's components is being [lazy loaded](https://github.com/longas/weather-forecast/blob/c3ec13df016fee7bbac2bf363c6944083cd4887c/components/spa/DayForecast.tsx#L6) when the client requires it, otherwise the library used to draw it would add ~100kb of JavaScript to the bundle.
+Thanks to this the page stays around ~110kb and the [Largest Contentful Paint](https://web.dev/lcp/) doesn't suffer.

-A naive solution was implemented to have **data polling**, every 10 seconds the client fetches the API to get updated data.
+Also a naive solution was implemented to have **data polling**, every 10 seconds the client fetches the API to get updated data.

 ### Info page